Authentication in the IGX Platform

 An SSO implementation requires an identity provider (IdP).
 This is just a system that stores user accounts and provides tokens to log in to external websites with these accounts.
 An identity provider by itself does not make a working SSO solution.
 For this you need your own system to accept the accounts from the IdP.
 This is achieved by using tokens.

-It works like this: a user wants to log in to your system.
+It works like this: user wants to log in to your system.
 You redirect them to the login portal of the external identity provider.
 If the user enters correct credentials, then the user will be redirected by the identity provider to the original system along with a token.
 This token contains the identity information of the user account.
 Now your own system knows the user has successfully logged in, and the whole SSO process is complete.

 This example workflow is of course a very simplified view of how SSO works in real life.
 You still need to set up a trust relationship between your system and the identity provider, and you need to figure out how to integrate the external users into your system.